BY PASTOR T. O. BANSO

 1. Don’t say there is no God.
 Even if someone is a genius or a Professor but says there is no God, he is a fool.
 Psalm 14:1a says the fool has said in his heart, “There is no God.”
 Psalm 53:1a says the same thing.
 Anyone who says there is no God is a fool.
 His intellectual accomplishment doesn’t matter.
 Apart from what the Word of God says about the existence of God, there is enough evidence around us, particularly as regards nature, to convince any wise person of God’s existence.
 God does not only exist, God is!
 Hebrews 11:6b says, “He who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him” (NKJV).
 Biblically, those who call themselves atheists are fools.
 They must believe in God by putting their faith in His Son, Jesus Christ.

-2. Don’t disobey the Word of God and mock at sin.
-Those who disobey God’s Word and mock at sin are fools.
-They do not know and appreciate that the Word of God is for their good, and that hellfire is the final destination of a sinner (Mark 9:47-48).
+2. Don’t disobey the Word of God and mock or laugh at sin.
+Those who disobey God’s Word and mock or laugh at sin are fools.
+They do not know and appreciate that the Word of God is for their good and that hellfire is the final destination of a sinner (Mark 9:47-48).

 Sin is a disgraceful thing, notwithstanding the temporary pleasure the sinner enjoys.
 Tamar told Amnon, her half-brother, not to rape her because it was a disgraceful act.
 “Do not do this disgraceful thing!
 And I, where could I take my shame?
 And as for you, you would be like one of the fools in Israel” (2 Samuel 13:12b-13a NKJV).
 Unfortunately, he chose to be a fool and raped her.
 Two years later, Tamar’s brother, Absalom, killed Amnon, his elder brother, to avenge the rape of his sister from the same parents.